Alun Williams examines the benefits and side effects of using Sodium Bicarbonate to improve performance.

 Callier and colleagues (Cinesiologie, 1994, vol. 33, pp. 45-50) had 12 male subjects perform five 1-minute bouts of cycling with 2-minute rest intervals at an intensity equivalent to 100% VO2 max after placebo or citrate ingestion.
 The fifth bout of cycling was, in fact, longer than one minute and continued until exhaustion.
 Citrate ingestion delayed fatigue in the fifth exercise period, adding an average of 20 seconds to exercise capacity that was determined largely by anaerobic function.

 Some research suggests it does not work.

-Cox and Jenkins (Journal of Sports Sciences, 1994, vol. 12, pp 469-475) used eight moderately active male subjects to evaluate the effects of sodium citrate ingestion on repeated 60 second sprints on a cycle ergometer.
-Despite changes in blood bicarbonate and lactate measures which suggested that the supplementation was working correctly, performance (work done cycling) was no different between supplementation and placebo trials.
+Cox and Jenkins (Journal of Sports Sciences, 1994, vol. 12, pp 469-475) used eight moderately active male subjects to evaluate the effects of sodium citrate ingestion on repeated 60-second sprints on a cycle ergometer.
+Despite changes in blood bicarbonate and lactate measures which suggested that the supplementation was working correctly, performance (cycling) was no different between supplementation and placebo trials.

 Kozak, Collins and colleagues (Medicine and Science in Sports and Exercise, 1994, vol. 26, no. 12, pp. 1510-1515) also found no significant improvement in performance, although their raw data did suggest some improvement which may have been significant if a larger sample size had been used.
 After ingestion of sodium bicarbonate or a placebo, seven competitive female cyclists performed an intermittent exercise of one minute at 95% VO2 max, the next minute at just 60 watts, until exhaustion after an average of nine bouts at each intensity.
 Once again, blood measures of bicarbonate and "buffering capacity" had increased but had not been reflected sufficiently in the all-important performance measure.